Thomas Moody (colonial officer): Aide-de-camp (1797–1821)

-Moody's appointment as Home Secretary for Foreign Parliamentary Commissioners (1821 - 1828)
+Appointment as Home Secretary for Foreign Parliamentary Commissioners (1821–1828)

 In 1821, William Wilberforce proposed to the House of Commons that the Colonial Office create a Commission to investigate reports that the Slave Trade Act 1807 was violated by owners who had untruly redesignated their slaves as 'apprentices'.
 There were to be two commissioners who were to report to Lord Bathurst, Secretary of State for War and the Colonies.
-Moody and John Dougan (1765 - 1826) volunteered for the commissionerships and were selected by Bathurst.
+Moody and the Demerara planter and Tortola privateer John Dougan (29 November 1765 – 1826) volunteered for the commissionerships and were selected by Bathurst.
+They were appointed as Commissioners by letters patent of 6 November 1821.

 'It is of infinitely great importance for Lord Bathurst to have laid before him clear statements of facts rather than mere opinions...
 It is so much easier to give an opinion than to describe carefully and accurately a tedious series of facts.
 It is, however, from these facts only that Lord Bathurst can form his own principles practically to guide his judgment'.

 — Thomas Moody, in a letter to Sir Robert Wilmot Horton, 3 July 1826.